Diversity and inclusion in the hiring process

 Uplifting diversity and inclusion in the hiring process is a never-ending journey with a worthwhile purpose that spans beyond hiring goals.
 Find motivation in the fact that you’re helping to create a world where everyone is celebrated for who they are.

-In the digital age, hiring teams can now use their tech stack to supercharge their efforts in cultivating D&I. With GoodTime, you can start the interview process on the right foot by creating diverse and inclusive interview panels.
+In the digital age, hiring teams can now use their tech stack to supercharge their efforts in cultivating D&I. With GoodTime, you can elevate the candidate experience by creating diverse and inclusive interview panels.

 GoodTime’s self-identification tagging system allows you to group interviewers based on characteristics, such as “nerdette” for female engineers, to create panels that are representative of the diverse and wide-ranging perspectives at your company.